corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/_index.md

 #### Constructor Instantiation

 The primary way Corda’s AMQP serialization framework instantiates objects is via a specified constructor.
-This is used to first determine which properties of an object are to be serialised, then, on deserialization, it is used to instantiate the object with the serialized values.
+This is used to first determine which properties of an object are to be serialized, then, on deserialization, it is used to instantiate the object with the serialized values.

-It is recommended that serializable objects in Corda adhere to the following rules, as they allow immutable state objects to be deserialised:
+It is recommended that serializable objects in Corda adhere to the following rules, as they allow immutable state objects to be deserialized:

 * A Java Bean getter for each of the properties in the constructor, with a name of the form `getX`.
 For example, for a constructor parameter `foo`, there must be a getter called `getFoo()`.
 If `foo` is a boolean, the getter may optionally be called `isFoo()` (this is why the class must be compiled with parameter names turned on).
-* A constructor which takes all of the properties that you wish to record in the serialized form.
+* A constructor which takes all the properties that you wish to record in the serialized form.
 This is required in order for the serialization framework to reconstruct an instance of your class.
 * If more than one constructor is provided, the serialization framework needs to know which one to use.
 The `@ConstructorForDeserialization` annotation can be used to indicate which one.
 For a Kotlin class, without the `@ConstructorForDeserialization` annotation, the